Cap-go/docs/self-hosted/auto-update/README.md

 ### Update API

-The plugin will do POST call to your API each time the app is open, with this body:
+The plugin will do a POST call to your API each time the app is open, with this body:

 ```typescript
 interface AppInfos {